-... is easily the tax code should not pick winners or play favorites, but allow people freely to make decisions based on their own needs and dreams.
+...isessuse the tax code should not pick winners or play favorites, but allow people freely to make decisions based on their own needs and dreams.

-The an code should be used to raise revenue to run the government while doing the least possible damage to the economy.
-This means leaving individuals free to make decisions and to set priorities based on economic reality --- not on the bureaucratic whime of Washington, D.C.
+The tax code should be used to raise revenue to run the government while doing the least possible damage to the economy.
+This means leaving individuals free to make decisions and to set priorities based on economic reality - not on the bureaucratic whims of Washinston, D.C.

 Taxes cannot help but raise the cost of everything they fall on.
-But at least they should fail on things neutrally without penalizing one form of economic behavior and promoting another.
-As Senator Robert Bennett of Utah recently pointed out, "Neutrality means that the use code should not be used to punish the bad guys and reward the good gays.
+But at least they should fall on things neutrally without penalizing one form of economic behavior and promoting another.
+As Senator Robert Bennett of Utah recently pointed out, "Neutralizy means that the text code should not be used to punish the bad guys and reward the good guys.
 We have other laws for that."
-Unfortunately, the current code strives to act as economic traffic cop --- giving green lights to certain economic activities and red lights to others.
+Unfortunately, the current code strives to act as economic traffic cop - giving green lights to certain economic activities and red lights to others.